andrewbaxter/terrars/readme.md

 - Not all Terraform features have been implemented

-  The only ones I'm aware of missing at the moment is resource "provisioning".
+  The only one I'm aware of missing at the moment is resource "provisioning".

 - `ignore_changes` takes strings rather than an enum

+- `for_each` doesn't have type mapping capabilities

 - No variable or output static type checking